 Here are some alternatives if the Discover It is not for you.

-This new Citi card has no annual fee and is a great option for aspiring international travelers.
-The Rewards + earns 2x Thank You (TY) points at Gas Stations and at Grocery Stores.
+The Citi Rewards + card has no annual fee and is a great option for aspiring international travelers.
+It earns 2x Thank You (TY) points at Gas Stations and at Grocery Stores.
 But the real earnings come from small purchases.
 Citi rounds up the amount of points earned to the nearest 10 for all purchases.

-The Rewards + comes with a 15,000-point sign-up bonus.
+The Rewards + comes with a sign-up bonus worth 15,000 points.
 It can be earned after spending just $1,000 in the first three months.
 This bonus is comparable to the American Express Everyday Preferred Card.
 However, the Amex card has a $95 annual fee (NOT waived the first year) while the Citi card does not.

 For beginners and rebuilders alike, my suggestion for a first credit card is the Discover It.
 Discover’s perks, redemption methods, and different flavors are great for many types of people who are starting out.